denten-books/plain-text/2-device.md

 Seen in this light, the pre-WWII concern with literary technique anticipates the post-war turn towards technology as a field of cultural analysis.
-The formalist period in literary theory signalled a turn away from history and philosophy of literature towards the mechanics of literary production.
-The technical turn entailed a mechanistic understanding of language and literature, by which linguistic phenomena was viewed as a system of moving parts, whose relationship to one another was determined by discoverable laws.
-The turn to technique meant also that the mechanisms of meaning production, on the sides of both authorship and apprehension, were made accessible to a mass audience.
+The formalist period in literary theory signalled a turn away from history or philosophy of literature towards the mechanics of literary production.
+The technical turn entailed a mechanistic understanding of language, by which linguistic phenomena was viewed as a system of moving parts, whose relationship to one another was determined by discoverable laws.
+The turn to technique also meant that the mechanisms of meaning production, on the sides of both authorship and apprehension, were made accessible to a mass audience.
 The Russian formalists in particular understood their task as one of radical democratization of the literary sphere.
 High literature that was once the purview of the select few could now belong to the proletariat at large.
 This meant that the reading and writing of literature could be distilled into reproducible rules---technique over art---to be learned and shared widely.

 Aside from its political implications, the mechanization of language gains